 1. Context passed as a trimmed summary instead of structured state

-2. Stateless tool design — no shared memory store
+2. Stateless tool design with no shared memory store

 In frameworks like CrewAI or AutoGen, agents default to passing data through chat messages.
 Long tool outputs (file reads, test logs, API responses) exceed what fits cleanly in a message, get truncated, and critical lines fall off the end.
 There is no external store being written to.

-How to spot it: Search your agent framework’s message list for truncation markers like ... [truncated], [output clipped], or sudden silent cutoffs.
+How to spot it: search your framework’s message list for truncation markers like ... [truncated], [output clipped], or sudden silent cutoffs.
 Count the characters in each handoff message and compare against the model’s context limit.

-3. Prompt template doesn’t include a “prior decisions” slot
+3. Prompt template has no “prior decisions” slot

 The next agent’s system prompt has no placeholder for accumulated context.
-The orchestrator calls it with system_prompt.format(task=task) and forgets to inject prior_decisions, constraints, or artifacts.
+The orchestrator calls it with system_prompt.format(task=task) and never injects prior_decisions, constraints, or artifacts.
 The agent starts from scratch by design.

-How to spot it: Open the prompt template for every agent in the pipeline.
-If none of them reference a context, prior_decisions, or memory placeholder variable, context injection is missing entirely.
+How to spot it: open the prompt template for every agent in the pipeline.
+If none of them reference a context, prior_decisions, or handoff placeholder, context injection is missing entirely.

-4. Agent framework resets conversation history on each invocation
+4. Framework resets conversation history on each invocation

-Some orchestration frameworks — especially when using stateless Lambda or Cloud Run execution — create a fresh agent instance per invocation.
+Some orchestration setups, especially stateless AWS Lambda or Cloud Run execution, create a fresh agent instance per invocation.
 Each agent call has zero conversation history.
 Any context must be explicitly passed in the input payload; nothing is implicit.
+This is exactly the “works on my laptop, breaks in prod” class of bug: a single local process shares memory, but multiple workers do not.

 In Temporal workflows or Inngest async steps, Agent B may start executing before Agent A’s final artifact write has completed.
-It reads a partial or empty context store and proceeds with stale/empty context.
+It reads a partial or empty context store and proceeds with stale or empty context.

-How to spot it: Check workflow step dependencies.
-If Agent B’s step lists Agent A’s step as optional or doesn’t await it explicitly, the dependency isn’t enforced.
+How to spot it: check workflow step dependencies.
+If Agent B’s step lists Agent A’s step as optional, or does not await it explicitly, the dependency is not enforced.

 Agent A writes context as a Python dataclass or Pydantic model.
-The orchestrator serializes it to JSON but loses fields that aren’t JSON-serializable (datetimes become strings, enums become ints, nested objects flatten).
-Agent B deserializes a degraded version.
+The orchestrator serializes it to JSON and loses fields that are not JSON-serializable (datetimes become strings, enums become ints, nested objects flatten).
+Or the writer sets state["research_notes"] and the reader looks up state["notes"]; in an untyped LangGraph TypedDict that silently returns None instead of raising.

-How to spot it: Diff the object Agent A writes against the object Agent B reads.
-Any field that changed type or disappeared is a serialization casualty.
+How to spot it: diff the object Agent A writes against the object Agent B reads.
+Any field that changed type, disappeared, or came back None is a serialization or key-name casualty.

 Shortest path to fix